 - Be familiar with the mode of payments and how payments should be made.

-- What will happen if you miss payments—is there will be a penalty, extra fees, or reporting to credit bureaus.
+- If you miss payments, there will be a penalty, extra fees, or reporting to credit bureaus.

 To Sum Up!

 A low score isn’t the end of your bad credit mortgage journey, but you still have to improve it to access opportunities.
-While it’s impossible to qualify to a traditional lender with challenged credit, you may want to switch that meets your goal.
+While qualifying to a traditional lender with challenged credit is impossible, you may want to switch that meets your goal.

 A Private Mortgage lender is a good alternative that comes with unique offers.
-However, you have to educate yourself about its benefits and risks before choosing them.
+However, you must educate yourself about its benefits and risks before choosing them.
 Doing some of your assignments in assessing them will give you better awareness.